Pythonaire/HAP-Python-RFM69/README.md

 ![Title](Image1.png "Title")

 Connect  RFM69 433 MHz devices with the Apple Homekit.
+To get sensor data or control for examle switches, small data packets needed to be exchange.
+The coverage of a 433 MHz network is more effective then a wifi network.
+Sensors can work with small batteries over years.

-This implementation has two parts: The HAP-Python Gateway and a 433MHzBridge to requests and receive data to/from 433MHz devices.
+This implementation has two parts: The Homekit Gateway and a RFM69 Bridge to requests and receive data to/from 433MHz devices.
 The examples here are a simple weather sensor and a switch to control a sprinkler.

 ## Equipment

-For the HAP Gateway and the the 433MHz Bridge you can use Raspberry Pi's (Zero W, 3B+ 4) or other linux systems like Ubuntu.
+For the Homekit Gateway and the RFM69 Bridge,  you can use Raspberry Pi's (Zero W, 3B+ 4) or any other linux systems.
-The RFM69 devices are in my case Adafruit RFM69HCW Feather boards.
+The RFM69 sensor/switch devices itself, in my case is a Adafruit RFM69HCW Feather board.

 ![Title](fritzing.png "Title")